wltechblog/reaperstream/README.md

 # what is it

+See my video discussing and demonstrating this: https://youtu.be/pgaUoboK0XY

 Recently it has been discovered that law enforcement automatic license plate readers have been deployed with publicly accessible endpoints.
 This software is a proof of concept to show how easy it is to scrape these endpoints for data.

 # where are these readers?